Piwigo/Piwigo/SECURITY.md

 ## Reporting a Vulnerability

-**Please contact us at [security@piwigo.org](mailto:security@piwigo.org) when you have discovered a potential security issue.** At a minimum, your report should include the following:
+**Please contact us at [security@piwigo.org](mailto:security@piwigo.org) when you have discovered a potential security issue.** Please do not create a public issue for now.
+At a minimum, your report by email should include the following:

 - version of Piwigo, version of PHP, version of MySQL/MariaDB
 - vulnerability description